Ericsson/dataplanebook/src/glossary.rst

       The PF/VF division also reflects on the driver structure, where one driver is responsible for the PF, and another for the VFs.
-      Often, the PF driver resides in the kernel, while the VF driver may be either in userspace (e.g., in DPDK), or in the kernel.
+      Often, the PF driver resides in the kernel, while the VF driver may be either in user space (e.g., in DPDK), or in the kernel.

    SSH
       Secure Shell (SSH) is a protocol for remote shell access and